Do you need a mortgage agreement in principle?

 Transitioning from principle to full application

-Moving from an agreement in principle to a full mortgage application marks a significant step.
-The principle means you have a lender's initial approval to borrow up to a certain amount.
+Moving from an AIP to a full mortgage application means that you have a lender's initial approval to borrow up to a certain amount.
 However, this is not legally binding.
 The full application requires more detail, including supporting documents to verify your financial standing.
 This transition involves a more thorough evaluation by the lender.

 Preparing for the full mortgage application